Supporters shout 'shame on you' towards court as Julian Assange jailed for bail breach

 As he was taken down to the cells after being jailed for 50 weeks for breach of bail offences, Julian Assange defiantly raised his fist to the supporters in the public gallery behind him.

-They raised their fists back at him in solidarity and shouted “Shame on you” towards the court.
+They raised their fists back at him in solidarity and shouted “Shame on you” towards the court in Southwark.

 Announcing the sentence, Judge Deborah Taylor told Assange: “It’s difficult to envisage a more serious example of this offence.”

-Note: Update: WikiLeaks founder Julian Assange has been jailed for 50 weeks at a UK court for a bail breach offence.